SciKit-Surgery/cut-the-string/README.rst

 --------------

 The game is inspired by research into endoscopic mosaicking applied to fetal surgery to treat `twin to twin transfusion syndrome`_.
-One treatment for this is to cut the blood vessels that allow the transfer of blood between fetuses.
-We represent this treatment with a simple string cutting game where the user is required to cut strings using the mouse or touch screen.
+One treatment for this is to cut blood vessels within the placenta that allow the transfer of blood between fetuses. cut-the-string represents this treatment with an abstract string cutting game.

+The player is presented with a screen showing a representation of two fetuses sharing a common blood supply.
+Some strings (or vessels) run from the common supply to a single fetus, some strings link the fetuses directly.
+The player is required to identify those linking strings and cut them, whilst avoiding strings that supply only one fetus, like in `this video from GIFT-Surg`_.

-The game progress through levels, progressively introducing more challenges as seen in surgery.
+The game progress through levels.
+The game mechanics remain the same, with the player being required to identify and cut string, however we progressively introduce more challenges to make it more like surgery.
 Something like:

 0. Level 0, only one string.
 1. Multiple strings.
 2. Strings are moving.
-3. Occlusion and poor lighting
+3. Occlusion, poor lighting, and image noise
 5. Partial visibility, as would be the case for endoscopic treatment.

-Finally we introduce mosaicking like in `Tella et al. 2016`_ to explore how our research can address some of these challenges.
+6. Finally we introduce mosaicking like in `Tella et al. 2016`_ to explore how our research can address some of these challenges.

 Target Audience
 ---------------

+The game mechanics and appearance are intended to be suitable for all age groups.
+The scientific content is targeted at people interested in treatment for `twin to twin transfusion syndrome`_ or for endoscopic vasculature surgery more generally.

 Using This Project